Can Alimony Be Changed After Divorce?

 The terms of your divorce decree are not designed to last forever.
-Luckily, former spouses can petition the court for modifications to accommodate their everchanging lives.
-If you can no longer make alimony payments to your former spouse due to a change in circumstances or you believe your former spouse’s circumstances changed so substantially that it should warrant either a reduction or termination of alimony payments, you must speak to an attorney as soon as possible.
+Luckily, former spouses can petition the court for modifications to accommodate their ever-changing lives.
+If you can no longer make alimony payments to your former spouse due to a change in circumstances or you believe your former spouse’s circumstances changed so substantially that it should warrant either a reduction or termination of alimony payments, you must speak to a family law attorney as soon as possible.

 Before you take the matter to court, however, you should discuss the matter with your ex-spouse.
 If you can reach an agreement regarding a reduction of your alimony payments, you can save yourself some time and money.
 That said, you must still have these changes approved by the court to ensure they are enforceable.
 No matter how good your relationship is with your former spouse, he or she can have a change of heart at any time, so you should cover all of your bases.